lurebgi/chicken-T2T/README.md

 The [annotation] directory contains codes for repeat annotations, transcriptome assembly (Trinity), gene model training, full-length RNA sequencing data processing, BUSCO evaluation, gene model predictions (MAKER), gene model polishing (PASApipeline), etc.

-The [Hi-C_analysese] directory contains codes for Hi-C scaffolding, Hi-C heatmap visualization, A/B compartment calling, and Perl scripts for calculating the frequency of inter-chromosomal interactions (Fig. 1e).
+The [Hi-C_analysese] directory contains codes for Hi-C scaffolding, Hi-C heatmap visualization, A/B compartment calling, and Perl scripts for calculating the frequency of inter-chromosomal interactions (**Fig. 1e**).
 The config file for HiC-Pro is also provided.

 The [ChIP-seq] contains codes for mapping and processing ChIP-seq data, and the [methylation] contains codes for calling 5mC DNA methylation using the Nanopore long reads.

-The [genomic_feature] direcotory contains codes for comparative genomics analyses, including calculating GC content and sequencing depth (Fig. 1d), whole-genome alignment, and mapping short- and long-reads against the reference.
+The [genomic_feature] direcotory contains codes for comparative genomics analyses, including calculating GC content and sequencing depth (**Fig. 1d**), whole-genome alignment, and mapping short- and long-reads against the reference.

-The [ortholog] directory contains codes for identifying orthologous groups using OrthoFinder, and an R script for ploting the igraph figures visualising the frequency of orthologous gene-pair between chicken and amphioxus chromosomes (Fig. 2a).
+The [ortholog] directory contains codes for identifying orthologous groups using OrthoFinder, and an R script for ploting the igraph figures visualising the frequency of orthologous gene-pair between chicken and amphioxus chromosomes (**Fig. 2a**).

-The [centromere] directory contains codes for identify units of tandem repeat using [TideHunter], visualization tandem repeats using [StainedGlass] (Fig. 3b-c), and an R script for ploting the CENP-A signals and 5mC levels (Fig. 3b-c).
+The [centromere] directory contains codes for identify units of tandem repeat using [TideHunter], visualization tandem repeats using [StainedGlass] (**Fig. 3b-c**), and an R script for ploting the CENP-A signals and 5mC levels (**Fig. 3b-c**).
+ChiP-seq analysis for CENP-A is included in the ChIP-seq folder.